MANER: Multi-Agent Neural Rearrangement Planning of Objects in Cluttered Environments: Proposed Method: MANER

 We introduce a function $\sigma$ that represents an underlying multi-agent motion planner.
 The function $\sigma$ takes the given pick-and-place action sequence $\tau^t$ and determines if there exist collision-free path solutions for each robot $r^t$ to reach its target object $o^t$ and then the relocation region $l^t$.
-The function $\sigma$ returns $\emptyset$ if any of the required paths do not exist.
-Let $E$ be the environment function that executes the given action $\tau^t$ and returns the next environment scene $X_{t+1}$.
+The function $\sigma$ returns $\emptyset$ if any of the required paths are not found in the given time limit.
+Let $E$ be the environment function that executes the given path $\sigma(\tau^t)$ on $X_t$ and returns the next environment scene $X_{t+1}$.
+Furthermore, we assume all robots execute their assigned subtasks synchronously and, after completion, wait for the subsequent subtask assignments.
 Finally, let $F$ indicate the total traversal time for all robots in executing their assigned tasks in $\tau^t$.

-Our objective is to find an optimal function $\pi$ that solves multi-agent rearrangement problem.
+Our objective is to find an near-optimal function $\pi$ that solves the multi-agent rearrangement problem.
 We formulate our objective as follows:

-Our aim is to generate an optimal action trajectory $\{\tau^0, \cdots, \tau^{T-1}\}$ through the function $\pi$ that minimizes the overall multi-robot travel time given by $F$.
-Additionally, the output trajectory should lead to feasible multi-robot motion planning, i.e., $\sigma(\tau^0, \cdots, \tau^{T-1})\neq \emptyset$, and result in achieving the target scene arrangement $X_T$.
-The following sections provide a detailed description of each component that contributes to achieving this objective.
-Figure \ref{fig:maner} illustrates the overall architecture, while Algorithm \ref{alg:maner-main} provides a high-level overview of the MANER framework.
+We aim to generate an action trajectory $\{\tau^0, \cdots, \tau^{T-1}\}$ through the function $\pi$ that minimizes the overall multi-robot travel time given by $F$.
+Additionally, the output trajectory should lead to feasible multi-robot motion planning, i.e., $\sigma(\tau^t)\neq \emptyset \: \forall t \in [0,T-1]$, and result in achieving the target scene arrangement $X_T$.
+The following sections provide a detailed description of MANER, while Figure. \ref{fig:maner} and Algorithm \ref{alg:maner-main} provides an overview of the overall framework.